 Strasbourg, close to the shops, the cathedral and historic districts.

-- Three star boutique hotel in a historic building in old Strasbourg;
+- Boutique hotel in a historic building in old Strasbourg;

 perfectly located in a quiet street just a few yeard from the

 and a short walk to the cathedral and other sites.

 - Classic three-star hotel ideally located in old Strasbourg, between